Justine Frischmann: Art

-In 2005, Frischmann moved to Boulder, Colorado, to enroll in a masters program in visual arts at Naropa University, a small, Buddhist-inspired liberal arts college, and "become a nobody".
-In 2012 her work was shortlisted for the UK's Marmite Prize for painting, and she has been included in The Amsterdam List of 1000 Living Painters.
+In 2005, Frischmann moved to Boulder, Colorado, to enroll in a master's program in visual arts at Naropa University, a small, Buddhist-inspired liberal arts college, and "become a nobody".
+In 2012, her work was shortlisted for the UK's Marmite Prize for painting, and she has been included in The Amsterdam List of 1000 Living Painters.

-In a 2012 interview Frischmann said, "The themes and ideas I am working with are in direct relation to an ongoing personal narrative; the big questions are reflected in the choices I make in my art ... [including] my ever-evolving relationship with my spiritual faith.
+In a 2012 interview, Frischmann said, "The themes and ideas I am working with are in direct relation to an ongoing personal narrative; the big questions are reflected in the choices I make in my art ... [including] my ever-evolving relationship with my spiritual faith.
 I think my approach and aesthetics reveal internal struggles and speak to my family origins and history."

-In a 2016 interview regarding her art career, Frischmann stated, "I don't really have any desire to make music, to be honest."
+In a 2016 interview with The Guardian regarding her art career, Frischmann stated, "I don't really have any desire to make music, to be honest."

 Personal life

 Frischmann dated her Suede bandmate Brett Anderson at the time they co-founded the group.
-She then dated Blur lead singer Damon Albarn from 1991 until the couple broke up in 1998, which served as inspiration for Blur's 1999 singles "No Distance Left to Run" and "Tender".
+She then dated Blur lead singer Damon Albarn from 1991 to 1998.
+Their breakup served as inspiration for Blur's 1999 singles "No Distance Left to Run" and "Tender".

-In 2008, she married Ian Faloona, a professor of meteorology at UC Davis.
+In 2008, she married Ian Faloona, a professor of meteorology at the University of California, Davis.
 They live in the North Bay of the San Francisco Bay Area.